 We’ve been supporting them by raising vital funds for the last two years.
 Together, we’re supporting vulnerable young people (aged 16 to 25 years) to live independently in a home of their own.

 Sofa surfing can drastically affect a young person’s mental health.
+Mental health issues affect more than 80% of homeless young people.**

 The reality of homelessness